AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 Move in-text citation to the end of the paragraph.

+*about the in-text citation*

-Du: addressed. about the in-text citation, i saw lots of pulication did it in the middle of sentences.
+Du: addressed. , I saw lots of publication did it in the middle of sentences.
+I think it is just fine to cite literature whenever needed
 </div>

-Two-stage coagulant addition research was based on the study of bonding mechanism between different particles in water.
+Two-stage coagulant addition research was based on the study of bonding mechanisms between different particles in water.
 There are three different kinds of particles in the research model: clay, humic acid, and coagulant nanoparticle.
-As it was shown in Figure 1, there are six kinds of the possible collision.
-However, only collisions with coagulant involved can occur in reality, because clay and humic acid are both negatively chargeed, they cannot attach to each other or themselves when a collision occurs.
+As shown in Figure 1, there are six kinds of the possible collisions.
+However, only collisions with coagulant involved can occur in reality, because clay and humic acid are both negatively charged so they will not attach to each other or themselves.

 <div class="alert alert-block alert-danger">
 Make "mechanism" plural in the first sentence.